Swedana (Sudation Therapy) - Aas Ayurveda

 • Protects joints, muscles, and skin while cleansing toxins and enhancing energy.

-• In essence, Swedana is Ayurveda’s gentle steam of healing.
-It melts stiffness, clears toxins, and brings lightness, leaving both body and mind refreshed, flexible, and revitalized.
+In essence, Swedana is Ayurveda's gentle steam of healing.
+It melts stiffness, clears toxins, and brings lightness, leaving both body and mind refreshed, flexible, and revitalised.

-Experience the healing benefits of Swedana therapy and rejuvenate your body inside and out.
+Experience the healing benefits of Swedana therapy and revitalize your body and mind.

 Aas Ayurveda – Revitalizing Your Body, Mind, and Spirit